webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 * Allocation Transport - The `Relayed Transport Address` can be UDP or TCP
 * Even-Port - You can request sequential ports for multiple allocations, not relevant for WebRTC

-If the request succeeded, you get a response with the TURN Server with the follow STUN Attributes in the Data section.
+If the request succeeded, you get a response with the TURN Server with the following STUN Attributes in the Data section.
 * `XOR-MAPPED-ADDRESS` - `Mapped Address` of the `TURN Client`.
 When someone sends data to the `Relayed Transport Address` this is where it is forwarded to.
 * `RELAYED-ADDRESS` - This is the address that you give out to other clients.
 If someone sends a packet to this address it is relayed to the TURN client.
 * `LIFETIME` - How long until this TURN Allocation is destroyed.
 You can extend the lifetime by sending a `Refresh` request.